 Calpain, a heterodimer consisting of a large and a small subunit, is a major intracellular protease, although its function has not been well established.
 This gene encodes a muscle-specific member of the calpain large subunit family that specifically binds to titin.
 Mutations in this gene are associated with limb-girdle muscular dystrophies type 2A.
 Alternate promoters and alternative splicing result in multiple transcript variants encoding different isoforms and some variants are ubiquitously expressed. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CAPN3 Gene

 CAPN3 (Calpain 3) is a Protein Coding gene.
-Diseases associated with CAPN3 include muscular dystrophy, limb-girdle, type 2a and autosomal recessive limb-girdle muscular dystrophy type 2a.
-Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
-GO annotations related to this gene include calcium ion binding and peptidase activity.
+Diseases associated with CAPN3 include Muscular Dystrophy, Limb-Girdle, Autosomal Recessive 1 and Muscular Dystrophy, Limb-Girdle, Autosomal Dominant 4.
+Among its related pathways are Degradation of the extracellular matrix and nNOS Signaling in Skeletal Muscle.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is CAPN9.

 Calcium-regulated non-lysosomal thiol-protease.

 Calpains are a group of calcium-sensitive cysteine proteases that are ubiquitously expressed in mammals.
 Structurally, calpains contain two subunits; an 80 kDa catalytic subunit and a 28 kDa regulatory subunit that functions as a chaperone to stabilize the 80 kDa structure.